joshuaaid/opencv_hand_volume_control/README.md

 # opencv_hand_volume_control
-This repo is related pc's volume level control with hand through OpenCV and MediaPipe
+This repo is related to pc's volume level control with hand through OpenCV and MediaPipe